Here’s how to remind someone to pay you—and be sure you actually get paid. Use these 7 tips to ask to be paid politely and get paid on time.

 Whether you’re scheduling automated reminders, hopping on the phone, or texting with your clients, stay personable and polite.

-You can use these payment reminder examples that incorporate professional yet polite language.
-Be sure to also incorporate your personality to make sure they sound like your voice.
+You can use these payment reminder examples, which incorporate professional yet polite language.
+Be sure to also incorporate your personality to ensure they sound like your voice.

 7. Refer to your contract details